aws-samples/predictive-maintenance-demo/README.md

 1. Visit the dashboard section, choose browse and you can view the dashboard created by our deployment as seen below.

    ![grafana dashboard](./doc/images/grafana.png)

+## Greengrass component changes

+To deploy any changes in greengrass components, make sure you upgrade the componenent version in [cdk.json](./cdk.json), before running `npm run deploy` again

 ## Clean up